 Offseason on the East End has its own appeal.
 It may be too chilly for swimming, but the weather is just right for sampling Malbecs and merlots in cozy tasting rooms.
 Galleries and theaters offer culture without the crowds.
 Hot-ticket restaurants have tables to spare.
 And the price of a hotel room drops dramatically with the temperature.
-As extra enticement, the following inns offer additional discounts and deals during the fall and winter:
+As extra enticement, the following inns offer additional discounts and deals during the winter:

 GURNEY'S INN, MONTAUK

 If you prefer quiet to crowds, winter is the time to visit Montauk.
 While many hotels out here close for the season, this full-service resort with dramatic ocean views offers waterfront and water-view rooms and cottages year-round.
 Take a walk on the beach and then warm up in the hotel's Regent Cocktail Club.The list of amenities is too long to print in full but includes two full-service restaurants, a coffee bar and a spa with fitness classes, a seawater pool, a Russian steam room and a Finnish rock sauna.

 With the Winter Weekend Getaway package you'll enjoy reduced rates as well as a $125 resort credit and a glass of prosecco on arrival.
 Check in on a weeknight and you'll get a $50 resort credit and a room upgrade (subject to availability).
 INFO 290 Old Montauk Hwy., Montauk; 631-668-2345, gurneysresorts.com/montauk